How to become a DevOps Engineer

 The demand for DevOps engineers continues to grow as companies shift towards cloud-based solutions and look for ways to improve operational efficiency.
 Organizations across various industries—from tech to finance to healthcare—are moving towards agile software delivery practices, making the role of a DevOps engineer essential.

-DevOps Engineer Career Path and Progression
+What does a DevOps Engineer Career Path Look Like?

-DevOps Engineers typically follow a growth path that starts as a system admin or similar entry-level role and up to related roles as they gain skills and experience.
+DevOps Engineers typically follow a growth path that starts as a system admin or similar entry-level role and progresses to related roles as they gain skills and experience.
 Here's a generalized career path for a DevOps Engineer:

 • Entry-Level Positions: Many start as system administrators, software developers, or IT support specialists, gaining hands-on experience in both development and operations.